ZhongxuanWang/ML-introduction/README.md

 ### s21-K-Means-Clustering-Notes
-- KMeans definition (kw.
-Unsupervised, cluster, centroid, elbow method) when to use, how works, how to use
+- KMeans definition (*kw.
+Unsupervised, cluster, centroid, elbow method*) when to use, how works, how to use
 - make_blobs method from sklearn.datasets (generate data in clusters with 'labels')
 - plt.subplot to compare results from dataset and kmeans results
 - PROJECT: using Real college dataset (generate clusters and) to predict whether is private. (kw. sns.FacetGrid)

+### s22-Principal-Component-Analysis-Notes
+- PCA's definition, (*kw.
+Unsupervised, data analysis technique, interrelationships of vairables, factor analysis, dimension reduction*) how to use, when to use
+- Get PCA's components
+- REAPPEAR: StandardScaler method and breast_cancer dataset
+- NO PROJECT, reading teacher's notes is recommended

+### s23-Recommender-Systems-Notes
+- Recommender System's catogories, definitions (*kw.
+Content-Based, Collaboritive-Filtering, complex*), how to use, when to use
+- pandas.DataFrame.pivot_table: to organize the data from DataFrame
+- pandas.DataFrame.corrwith: get the correlation(0-1) between two DataFrames
+- REAPPEAR: pandas merge, groupby, sort_values, jointplot...
+- NO PROJECT, also reading teacher's notes is recommended (advanced RS)